kztera/git-github-study/README.md

 -  `git remote rename <old-name> <new-name>`: Rename a remote
 -  `git remote remove <remote-name>`: Remove a remote

+#### II.2.5.0.
+Remote Tracking Branches

+"At the time you last communicated with this remote repository, here is where x branch was pointing"

+This follow this pattern <remote>/<branch>.

+-  `origin/master` references the state of the master branch on the remote repo named origin.
+-  `upstream/pancake` references the state of the pancake branch on the remote repo named upstream.
+(This is a common name for the original repo you forked from)

+**Remote Branches**

+Run `git branch -r` to see a list of remote branches our local repo knows about.

 #### II.2.5.1.
 Fetching